TA-Sakin/WorkoutMap/README.md

-# WorkoutMap
+# WorkoutMap - Map your workout
-PLEASE ALLOW YOUR LOCATION.
+Please allow your location and click on the map to track your activities.